How AI Suggested My Book to the Right Readers

 The answer came back almost immediately.

+Those words were not hers.
 They were written by AI.

-A few days before that dinner, I had been listening to a podcast about how people are finding books now.
-Less through recommendations and more through search.
-Not wandering around for ideas, but actively trying to put words to something they are dealing with.
-A few authors talked about their work showing up because the language matched closely enough.
+A few days before that lunch, I had been listening to a podcast about how people are finding books now.
+Less through browsing, more through search — not wandering for ideas, but actively trying to put words to something they are already dealing with.
+Some authors talked about their work surfacing because the language matched closely enough.
+One comment stayed with me: not knowing how your work is being read or understood by these systems might quietly become its own blind spot.

+Seeing it happen right there at the table — in real time, over pasta, with a friend — made it harder to ignore.
 It did not feel like promotion.
 It did not feel like a trick.
 It felt like what happens when you stay specific long enough and resist the urge to soften the work for broader appeal.

 People are not looking for books in the abstract.
 They are trying to put words to something that already exists in their lives.
 When a sentence does that, it tends to surface.
-The path it takes is not always visible, but the recognition is.

 It is finding the people it was written for.

+That is enough for me.
 Back to the work. 💚

 Jessica Gabrielzyk